Gabriel Figueroa

-Gabriel Figueroa Mateos (April 24, 1907 - April 27, 1997) was a Mexican cinematographer who is regarded as one of the greatest cinematographers of the Golden Age of Mexican cinema.
-He has worked in over 200 films, which cover a broad range of genres, and is best known for his technical dominance, his careful handling of framing and chiaroscuro, and affinity for the aesthetics of artists.
+Gabriel Figueroa Mateos (April 24, 1907 - April 27, 1997) was a Mexican cinematographer, regarded as one of the greatest cinematographers of the Golden Age of Mexican cinema.
+He worked on over 200 films, which cover a broad range of genres, and is best known for his technical dominance, his careful handling of framing and chiaroscuro, and affinity for the aesthetics of artists.

+Figueroa won nine Ariel Awards for his motion picture photography, and the Golden Ariel for Lifetime Achievement in 1987.
+He was also nominated for an Academy Award for his work on John Huston's The Night of the Iguana (1965).
+He also won Best Cinematography accolades at the Cannes and Venice film festivals, and received the American Society of Cinematographers' International Award in 1995.

-Early life and career
+Early years

 Born in 1907, Figueroa grew up in Mexico City, where he studied painting at the Academy of San Carlos, and violin at the National Conservatory.
 He was the grandson of the famous lawyer, journalist and liberal writer Juan A. Mateos and first cousin to Mexican president Adolfo Lopez Mateos.
 His mother died after giving birth to him and his father, unable to cope with the loss of his wife, left Gabriel and his brother Roberto to be cared for by their aunts.
 He then fled to Paris, where he eventually succumbed to alcohol and despair.
 When the family fortune ran dry, Figueroa "had to leave the Academy and go into the darkroom to make a living".

 He first started learning photography, which became his source of income, with Lalo Guerrero.
 He worked in a studio on Colonia Guerrero, where people would get their pictures taken with painted curtains in the background and under natural light.
 Towards the end of the 1920s, Figueroa went on to work with photographers Juan de la Peña and José Guadalupe Velasco, before establishing his own studio with his friend Gilberto Martínez Solares.